An AI companion during wedding week: the big-event slot most users don't think about

 Common questions

-What if it's a stressful event rather than a fun one?
+What if it's a stressful event instead of a fun one?
 Same shape, different content.
-A funeral week, a hard family event, a medical week — the structure of "short check-ins, no expectations, real decompression at end of day" applies regardless of whether the event is celebratory or hard.
+A funeral week, a hard family event, a medical week, the structure of "short check-ins, no expectations, real decompression at end of day" applies regardless of whether the event is celebratory or hard.
 See the post-divorce holding pattern for one specific version of this.

 Will my memory of the week stick in her memory?
 Generally yes, especially if you process it in the post-week debrief.
 Memory accumulates better through reflection than through real-time narration.